 Air pollutant emission control is vital to both environmental protection and the health of employees.
-The Group understands that its manufacturing process involves the use of different fuels which cause various air pollutant emissions, including nitrogen oxides ( $NO_x$ ), sulphur dioxide ( $SO_2$ ), and particulate matter (PM).
+The Group understands that its manufacturing process involves the use of different fuels which cause various air pollutant emissions, including nitrogen oxides (NO_x), sulphur dioxide (SO_2), and particulate matter (PM).
 The Group strives to improve the air quality during its business operations.

-During the year, the Group's implemented "Air Pollution Control" operational procedure to control air pollutant emissions of dust, fumes, smokes, obnoxious gases and other airborne particulates within the legal limits and tolerable limits of the affected persons.
+During the year, the Group implemented an "Air Pollution Control" operational procedure to control air pollutant emissions of dust, fumes, smoke, obnoxious gases and other airborne particulates within the legal limits and tolerable limits of the affected persons.
 To minimise the air pollutant emissions, the Group is committed to the following emission control measures in all construction sites:

-- All dust generating materials such as concrete waste materials are covered during storage and transportation to reduce dust emission. - Self-made plastic water tanks are attached to forklift vehicles for dust control in construction sites. - All vehicles are sprayed by recycled water prior to leaving the construction sites. - Electricity power supply from power utilities is used whenever practicable to replace the use of generators. - Machines and equipment are switched off when idle and reminder notices are placed near the switches. - Cleaner fuel such as ultra-low sulphur diesel is used in the machines to reduce sulphur dioxide emission. - Machines and equipment used in the construction sites are complied with the emission standards of Stage IIA of the European Union. - Proper disposal and removal of unnecessary air-conditioner to reduce the emission of fumes and obnoxious gas.
+- All dust generating materials such as concrete waste materials are covered during storage and transportation to reduce dust emission. - Self-made plastic water tanks are attached to forklift vehicles for dust control at construction sites. - All vehicles are sprayed with recycled water prior to leaving the construction sites. - Electricity power supply from power utilities is used whenever practicable to replace the use of generators. - Machines and equipment are switched off when idle and reminder notices are placed near the switches. - Cleaner fuel such as ultra-low sulphur diesel is used in the machines to reduce sulphur dioxide emission. - Machines and equipment used in the construction sites are complied with the emission standards of Stage IIA of the European Union. - Proper disposal and removal of unnecessary air-conditioner to reduce the emission of fumes and obnoxious gas.

 The Group's air pollutant emissions are classified into two sources - (i) machinery, equipment and generators in construction sites; and (ii) passenger cars for management and staff transportation and motor vehicles for delivery of construction material.
-The decrease in air pollutant emissions in 2022 was mainly attributable to the effective implementation of energy saving policies despite of the increase in the provision of foundation work to customers in Hong Kong and the provision of construction work to customers in Singapore during the year.
-The Group will strive to meet total air pollutant emission intensity (per HK\$ millions of project turnover) reduction target of 5% within three years.
+The rise in total air pollutant emissions in 2023 was primarily due to a higher consumption of fuel in business travel vehicles due to business expansion during the Reporting Period.
+The Group will strive to meet total air pollutant emission of project turnover) reduction target of 5% within three years.